-Most recently we named and create the logo for an exciting new development by the Mandel Group that will transform the Harbor District of Milwaukee.
+Most recently, we named and created the logo for an exciting new development by the Mandel Group that will transform the Harbor District of Milwaukee.

 A bespoke clothier by the name of Nas Laine makes world class garments, and needed a world-class identity to complete the look.

-The largest producer of feta cheese in the country sold all of their product as private label.
-They wanted to develop the Odyssey brand to appeal directly to consumers in the Greek cheese and yogurt category.
+The largest producer of feta cheese in the country sold all of its product as private label.
+The company wanted to develop the Odyssey brand to appeal directly to consumers in the Greek cheese and yogurt category.
 We solved this challenge with huge success.

-Foran Spice Company found that their name and image had become a liability – it was dated.
-It was time reinvent themselves.
-STIR was called into create the name and logo for a thriving new iteration.
+Foran Spice Company found their name and image had become a liability – it was dated.
+The owners felt it was time to reinvent themselves.
+STIR was called in to create the name and logo for a thriving new iteration.

 A new line of steel cookware incorporates an innovation.
 A type of steel where the carbon content and surface treatment makes it non-stick.
-STIR used the elements of that story to name and logo a brand that top chefs are now using.
+STIR used the elements of that story to name and create a logo for a brand top chefs are now using.

-The Greater Milwaukee Convention and Visitors bureau changed their name to Visit Milwaukee.
-STIR worked with them to establish a new, iconic logo.
+The Greater Milwaukee Convention and Visitors Bureau changed its name to Visit Milwaukee.
+STIR worked with the organization to establish a new, iconic logo.

 Drexel Town Square

 Oak Creek had a population of 60,000 and no downtown area.
-When Wispark Corp. changed all that with a masterfully designed new development, they tapped STIR to create the new identity.
+When Wispark Corp. changed all that with a masterfully designed new development, it tapped STIR to create the new identity.

 Meet Chicago Northwest

 Five communities in the suburbs of Chicago bond together to promote tourism.
-STIR evaluated their identity and realized that business meetings drove success, so we gave them an appealing modern identity.
+STIR evaluated the organization’s identity and realized that business meetings drove success, so we gave them an appealing, modern identity.

-An established name in cookware was losing distribution because the logo and packaging were out-of-touch with the retail environment and consumer sentiment.
+An established name in cookware was losing distribution because its logo and packaging were out-of-touch with the retail environment and consumer sentiment.
 STIR turned that situation around completely.